 Being labeled ‘Disabled’ highlights limitations and ignore abilities.

 Of course, I have not actually timed my per-dish rate of speed compared to my husband’s, but my point is much broader than that.
-My Fibromyalgia does limit me, and it makes my life more difficult than someone’s who does not have this disorder, like my husband.
+My Fibromyalgia does limit me, and it makes my life more difficult than someone who does not have this disorder, like my husband.
 But these limitations are not what I see as being most fundamental to my experiences of living with this disorder.
-I am limited, I am “dis”abled, but I am still a strong and capable individual in spite of these challenges.
+I am limited, I am “dis” abled, but I am still a strong and capable individual in spite of these challenges.
 By labeling my experiences with Fibromyalgia as a “dis”ability I feel like my limitations are highlighted and my abilities in spite of them are ignored.

 That is not to say that I do not want these challenges I face to be recognized or validated, as they are when one refers to them as a disability.
 Rather, that they should be viewed more as just that―challenges― rather than as lacks.
-To me the label “disability” emphasizes my weaknesses and draws attention to what I am not able to do.
+To me, the label “disability” emphasizes my weaknesses and draws attention to what I am not able to do.
 I lack ability, some sort of ability.
 To a potential employer, describing myself as disabled draws attention to this inability.
 And when there are many other fully able applicants, why would one choose the one who lacks?
-Similarly, when I meet people in social situations, when getting to know my peers or classmates, speaking of myself as disabled gives the impression that I am less capable than the rest.
+Similarly, when I meet people in social situations when getting to know my peers or classmates, speaking of myself as disabled gives the impression that I am less capable than the rest.

 Why does this bother me so much?
 Because I do lack, as we’ve just gone over.
 I think it bothers me because this is not what I want people to understand about what it means for me to live with fibromyalgia.
 Though I do have these disabilities, I do not want to be defined by them, and by labeling me “disabled” I feel that this is what comes to the forefront of people’s minds: what abilities I do not have, rather than my capabilities despite these unique challenges of mine.
 “Disabled” does not express, or even hint at, the many innovative ways I’ve developed to work with my symptoms and manage my responsibilities regardless of them.
-I have spent dozens of hours researching the precise nature of the cognitive symptoms of Fibromyalgia, and have found ways to persevere, and to be successful even with these challenges.
-The fact that I get the dishes done and the groceries bought and put away, no matter how long it takes, regardless of the sometimes intense pain and fatigue, speaks to a strength, determination, and endurance I have been forced to develop since being faced with this disorder.
+I have spent dozens of hours researching the precise nature of the cognitive symptoms of Fibromyalgia, and have found ways to persevere and to be successful even with these challenges.
+The fact that I get the dishes done and the groceries bought and put away, no matter how long it takes, regardless of the sometimes intense pain and fatigue, speaks to the strength, determination, and endurance I have been forced to develop since being faced with this disorder.
 I may not be able to do everything, and definitely not at the pace of my more healthy peers, but I am able, in so many ways, even with the struggle that is Fibromyalgia.